 If you’re in the city on business, then the Baron Hotel Heliopolis is a great place to stay.
 The Heliopolis area is a well-known business district, so everything you require is within walking distance.
 The hotel itself is incredibly welcoming, and offers free Wi-Fi for all guests.

 The Weather in Cairo

-As you would expect, it is typically quite warm in Cairo for most of the year.
+As you would expect, it is typically warm and sunny in Cairo year-round.

 While not as hot as other areas within the MENA region, it does typically hit the high 20s in degrees Celsius through the summer months of June, July and August.

 December, January and February are normally when it is at its coolest – around 14-15 degrees Celsius.